stennety/mywebsite/_posts/2025-03-16-qr-based-varpro.md

 don't actually require this degree of robustness.
 There is a well-known way to speed up the calculations by using the QR decomposition and some mathematical sleights of hand.
-In fact, that approach is used in many other implementations and it's the original idea of Linda Kaufmann, published in (Kau75).
+In fact, that approach is used in many other implementations and it's the original idea of Linda Kaufman, published in (Kau75).
 This article explains that approach.
 See also (Bae23) for a great recap as well as some cool extensions to global fitting[^bae-qr].